 Enhancing Children’s Play and Learning Time with Music

 It’s no secret that music makes people happy.
-Whether you’re a total rockstar or you can’t carry a tune to save your life, you have still used music at least once in your life.
-Most likely, that was in your childhood.
+Whether you’re a total rockstar or you can’t carry a tune, you have still used music at least once in your life.
+Music is most commonly introduced during phases of childhood, as it can positively impact a child's development.

 Remember learning the ABC’s?
 Did you ever play musical chairs?
 Both of those use music!
 Music has many more benefits than just improving mood.
-It also has the ability to help with coordination, listening skills, and language in children.
+Music is able to help with coordination, listening skills, and can improve language in children.

 With summer approaching and school letting out, some parents and babysitters worry about how to keep the kids busy.
-But don't worry though, this article is going to introduce some awesome music-based activities to try at home with kids.
+Don't worry, this article is going to introduce some awesome music-based activities to try at home with kids.
 These activities will help get the kids moving - and will also put a smile on their faces.

 In order to play the game, you need a toy that makes sound.
 Try to find a toy that plays continuous music instead of just sound effects.
 After you find what toy will work best for this game it’s time to hide it.
 Then it’s time to find the toy.
 The child will have to listen very carefully and try to follow the sound.